dkim8989/dkim8989.github.io/career.md

 * Best Student Paper Awards at Meeting of the Acoustical Society of Korea, November 2022
 * Best Student Paper Awards at Meeting of the Acoustical Society of Korea, May 2019
 * Best Student Paper Awards at Meeting of the Acoustical Society of Korea, November 2017
+* Korea Maritime and Ocean University Scholarship for Top Student (6 times)	2008–2013
+  * A financial support that fully covers a BS semester, given to a student who achieved the highest GPA in a semester.

 <br/>